Why Content Marketing Is Like an Oatmeal Cookie Recipe

 As I was emptying out the end of the massive Costco package of oatmeal into our oatmeal container (yes, honey – we did use it all!), I noticed the famous Quaker Vanishing Oatmeal Raisin Cookie recipe on the bottom of the box.
 My next thought was that I should make some of those cookies soon.
 They are delicious and even somewhat healthy.
-My next thought was “Wow, this is content marketing at its best.”oatmeal-cookies-298x300
+My next thought was “Wow, this is content marketing at its best.”

 I don’t make cookies very often and when I do I want to make it an exceptional experience for my family, so of course I want to use the best ingredients, which would include Quaker oats.